asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 ### HTTP action

 This action can send arbitrary HTTP requests, e.g. for accessing any REST API.
+For hands-on tutorials, have a look at the [HTTP action tutorials](513_http-action-tutorials.md).

 ![Configuration of a HTTP action](./img/action-http.png)